-Renting is a perfect way to try out the chosen location and see whether it works for you before you commit to buying a property in Spain.
+Starting out in Spain with a rental property is a perfect way to get a feel for your chosen location to see whether it works for you before you commit to buying a property in Spain.

 Renting prices vary hugely depending on the location.
-Madrid and Barcelona are the most expensive, no surprise here, – that’s where all the jobs concentrated, and infrastructure is superb.
+If you are moving to Madrid or want to live in Barcelona, get ready to pay a lot.
+No surprise here – that’s where all the jobs are concentrated, and the infrastructure is superb.

 Entering any unfamiliar rental market might feel a bit daunting, especially if you don’t speak the local language.
 So, it’s worth doing your homework beforehand.

-To get the feel about the types of properties on the rental market and prices in your chosen location you can start with property sites such as Idealista, Easypiso or Spotahome.
+To get a feel for the types of properties on the rental market and prices in your chosen location, you can start with property sites such as Idealista, Easypiso, or Spotahome.

-With online search you might find that quite a lot of advertised properties won’t be available for rent when you contact the agent.
+With an online search, you might find that quite a lot of advertised properties won’t be available for rent when you contact the agent.

-When you search online, keep in mind that apartments and houses in Spain are usually advertised with a monthly rent and a living space in square metres.
+When you search online, remember that apartments and houses in Spain are usually advertised with monthly rent and living space in square meters.
 As a rule, descriptions state whether a property is furnished or not.

 It’s important to ask your agent or landlord to confirm in writing what furniture and appliances will be at your disposal.
-Fixing an unfurnished property can come at a big cost.
+Fixing an unfurnished property can come at a high cost.

-Aa a rule long-term lets must display an energy efficiency certificate.
-If you don’t want to pay an arm and a leg for heating in winter seasons, it’s worth paying attention to the energy efficiency rating of your chosen property.
+As a rule, long-term lets must display an energy efficiency certificate.
+If you don’t want to pay an arm and a leg for heating in the winter season, it’s worth paying attention to the energy efficiency rating of your chosen property.

-Dealing with owners directly most often means you need a good Spanish.
+Dealing with owners directly most often means you need to speak the language.

 On the other hand, if you do speak Spanish and choose to deal with the owner directly, it will enable you to negotiate the rent, as the landlord will not be paying any agent fees.

-There are advantages of working with an agent: they speak Spanish, they know the local ways, they usually can help you with such things as connecting and disconnecting the utilities so that the property is ready to move into.
+There are advantages of working with an agent: they speak Spanish, know the local ways, and usually can help you with such things as connecting and disconnecting the utilities so that the property is ready to move into.